-All PM10 and VOCs criteria exceedances (if any) for the three (3) stationary stations are summarized in Appendix C. All exceedances are categorized daily for each location.
-The exceedance time along with the prevailing wind direction and speed are given for each exceedance.
+All PM10 and VOCs criteria exceedances (if any) for the four (4) stationary stations and the mobile one are summarized in Appendix C. All exceedances are categorized daily for each location along with exceedance time.
 These exceedances are based on 15-min average concentrations, as well.